Frequently Asked Questions

 There are many ways to fund your Cadence account.
-We accept ACH, wire transfer, or even physical checks.
-Typically, it takes 3 business days days for ACH, same day for wire transfer, and 5-7 business days for physical checks to clear.
+We accept wire transfers or ACHs.
+Typically, wire transfers clear on the same day or following day and ACH transfers take up to 5 calendar days.
 Once your funds have cleared, you will see the amount reflected in the balance of your Cadence account, and you will be ready to invest.

 Investing on the Platform